hall-polymers/published-work/2016-levine2016effect/README.md

-## Effect Of Sequence Dispersity On Morphology Of Tapered Diblock Copolymers From Molecular Dynamics Simulations
+## Effect of Sequence Dispersity On Morphology of Tapered Diblock Copolymers From Molecular Dynamics Simulations
 ### To view this publication, click [here](https://aip.scitation.org/doi/full/10.1063/1.4972141).